ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Data_visualisation_R.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Data Visualisation with RStudio - 24.11.2025 - Registration OPEN
+title: Data Visualisation with RStudio - 24.11.2025
 draft: false
 hide:
   - toc